logo of perfectdogbed

 3. Best Friends by Sheri Donut Bed — Best for Curlers

-• High sides create security
+• High sides create a sense of security — good for anxious dogs

 • Machine washable